 His geometry invention is licensed to, manufactured, packaged, and distributed by the Fat Brain Toy Company.
 You can find Reptangles™ by typing Reptangles into Google or any Internet browser, or by clicking here, https://www.fatbraintoys.com/toy_companies/fat_brain_toy_co/reptangles.cfm.

-Every box of Reptangles™ pieces includes an eighteen-page Reptangles Exploration Guide, written and designed by Jonathan, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the resulting constructions.
+Every box of Reptangles™ pieces includes an eighteen-page Reptangles Exploration Guide, written and designed by my son, containing 237 informative multi-colored illustrations showing how to play with and assemble the pieces, and interpret the resulting constructions.
 While the system is called a toy, and will entertain and fuel the imagination and thinking skills of children, it will challenge the conceptual and visual-spatial abilities of any adult.
 The system requires the use of imagination—the pieces look like turtles—but there is nothing new or fake about the immortal geometric shapes they create.

 Back to the UniDesk™